 Now, I’m not saying that I have full 100% self-love and self-confidence, I don’t, but it’s something to keep striving for.
 I’m not where I want to be, but I’m not where I was and that’s something to be proud of.
 Because self-love is hard.
 Really hard.
 Especially in our society.
 As a girl, I feel the social pressures to act, think, dress a certain way, have a perfectly balanced life, be small and quiet, all tied together with the perfect man.
 Which sucks.

 My life is completely unbalanced.
-I am not small – I am a human so I’m going to take up space so why am I shrinking myself to make others comfortable?
+I will not make myself small.
+Because I am human I’m going to take up space.
+So why am I shrinking myself to make others comfortable?
 I don’t look like the girls on Instagram or on TV.
 And I don’t have the perfect boyfriend.
 And I’m okay with all these things in my life.
-But society and social media are always present and shouting at me that there’s something wrong with me because I don’t have those things.
+But society and social media are always present and shouting at me.
+Shouting that there’s something wrong with me because I don’t have those things.

 There are even more heartbreaking statistics included on that link that we need to be aware of.
 We need to teach our sons and daughters from a very young age to place value on themselves.
 To teach them that they are beautiful the way they are; just because they look at someone that they think is beautiful that doesn’t mean they are any less.
 We are all our own different kind of beautiful.
 We need to teach them that a beautiful and kind heart are just as important as outside appearance.